Skip to main content

 Kon Esi Baka

 Just opposite the Reigersbos Shopping Center, you’ll find Kon Esi Baka.
-This cosy restaurant doesn’t look like much from the outside, but inside you can tuck into an array of delicious and affordable dishes from authentic Surinamese-Creole cuisine.
+This cosy restaurant doesn’t look like much from the outside, but inside, you can tuck into an array of delicious and affordable dishes from authentic Surinamese-Creole cuisine.
 The most popular dish is the roti kip (a flatbread stuffed with egg, curried potatoes, spicy vegetables and chicken).
-Kon Esi Baka means 'come back soon' in Surinamese, and trust us, you’ll certainly want to!
+Kon Esi Baka means 'come back soon' in Surinamese and trust us; you’ll undoubtedly want to!
 Can’t get enough sambal?
-Have a read of this guide to the best Surinamese restaurants in Amsterdam.
+Read this guide to the best roti shops and Surinamese restaurants in Amsterdam.